[ Skip Main Nav ]

 You'll emerge with a broad understanding of culture and diversity, the ebbs and flows of working on a team and how communication is adaptable to many different fields.
 Companies of all sizes need skilled communicators who can help them refine their message to their internal and external audiences across print, social media and other communication channels.

-We provide you with a team of advisors who provide information about applying to school, financial aid, courses and general college information.
-Your team is made up of an academic advisor, enrollment advisor and financial aid advisor who are committed to your success from the moment you ask about University of Phoenix to the day you graduate.
+We provide you with a team of representatives who provide information about applying to school, financial aid, courses and general college information.
+Your team is made up of an academic, enrollment and financial aid representatives who are committed to your success from the moment you ask about University of Phoenix to the day you graduate.

 Because our faculty members work within the fields they teach and hold a master's degree or higher, they provide you with a view into how humanities fits into the working world.
 Take a lesson from our practitioner faculty and see how your coursework applies to today's market.